Using Training and Testing Data in a Workflow

 Estrellado, R. A., Freer, E. A., Mostipak, J., Rosenberg, J. M., & Velásquez, I. C. (2020).
 Data science in education using R. Routledge (c14), Predicting students’ final grades using machine learning methods with online course data. http://www.datascienceineducation.com/

-• Building a prediction model for students passing the class based just on student data.
+• Building a prediction model for institutional graduation rates based on IPEDS data

 • Work with peers to complete this, reading the text, following links to resources (and the reading), and then completing the required 👉 Your Turn ⤵ tasks